 The primary data collection for the LIFE study will have priority over ancillary studies.
 All baseline data must be collected prior to ancillary study data at the baseline visits.
 Information about potential ancillary studies will be provided at the initial screening visit, and actual enrollment with consent after baseline data collection is complete but prior to the first intervention visit after randomization.

-Participation in multiple ancillary studies will be permitted as long as this does not affect participation in the main trial.
+Participation in multiple ancillary studies will be permitted as long as this does not effect participation in the main trial.

 Participants should be informed at their first screening visit of the potential ancillary studies that they can participate in at their study site.
 However, actual recruitment and enrollment in any ancillary studies (excluding lateral mobility and DEXA) should not occur until after baseline data collection is completed.

 Participation in multiple ancillary studies is allowable, but not at the risk of over burden.
-As a guideline to reduce burden, the maximum number of additional measurements per participant will be limited to three per visit.
+The maximum number of additional measurements per participant will be limited to three.
 To minimize burden of time, ancillary study measures should be scheduled, if possible, in conjunction with a scheduled study visit (e.g., their initial face-to-face meeting with the interventionist).
 The DMAQC will be responsible for tracking ancillary study enrollment through the central database.
-Locally, information on ancillary study participation will be filed on the chart and a local log will also be maintained to track added ancillary study measurement for each study visit including each follow-up visit.
+Locally, information on ancillary study participation will be filed on the chart and a local log will also be maintained.

 A case-management approach will be employed to monitor follow-up burden.
-Study staff will be responsible for monitoring burden, fatigue and perception of the intervention and reporting any issues to the ES committee.
+Study staff will be responsible for monitoring burden, fatigue and perception of the intervention.
 The study follow-up information will take priority and must be obtained before ancillary study follow-up data are obtained.
 If there is a clear manifestation of excess burden, ancillary studies will not be completed on those participants.
 Study coordinators will discuss with participants their level of burden and satisfaction.
 Participants will have the option not to continue in any or all ancillary studies.
 If a participant is enrolled in more than one ancillary study, it will be up to them to decide which one they want to continue, if any.